utrodus/learn_django/README.md

-# Learn Django - Django for Beginners By William Vincent

-> This repository is the result of the practice of developing and building websites using **Django 4.2.0**.

 ## Overview

-This repository contains the exercises and projects from the book *Django for Beginners* by William Vincent.
+> This repository is the result of the practice of developing and building websites using **Django 4.2.0** from the book *Django for Beginners* by William Vincent.
 The book provides a comprehensive introduction to building web applications with Django, a popular web framework for Python.

 ## Content